onepf/OpenIAB/README.md

     git clone https://github.com/onepf/OpenIAB.git
     ```

-2. Link /library to project as Android Library
+2. Link /library as Android Library or include jar to project.

 3. Instantiate ``` new OpenIabHelper ```  and call ``` mHelper.startSetup() ```.
 When setup is done call  ``` mHelper.queryInventory() ```